 Exodus receives its revenues primarily in Bitcoin and USDC but accepts a wide range of digital assets and USD.
 Network fees and other expenses, such as gas fees, related to the transfer of the digital assets from the API to the self-custody wallets are typically paid by the sender.
 Exodus values digital assets at the time of receipt.
 Exodus generally targets a 50/50 split between the value of its digital assets and fiat-based holdings.
 We assess our holdings on at least a quarterly basis.
-Due to fluctuations in digital asset prices, our heavy use of Bitcoin in our receivables as well as for payment of certain operating expenses such as salaries, and corporate income tax considerations, we do not rebalance our holdings, respectively.
-As of March 31, 2024, we had a 32/68% split between liquid assets and digital assets holdings, respectively.
-We assess our holdings, including our splits between liquid assets and digital asset a quarterly basis and from time to time rebalance based on market conditions and our business, financial condition, results of operations and cash flows.
+Due to fluctuations in digital asset prices, our heavy use of Bitcoin in our receivables as well as for payment of certain operating expenses such as salaries, and corporate income tax considerations, we do not rebalance our holdings on a regular basis.
+As of December 31, 2023, we had a 40/60% split between liquid assets and digital asset holdings, respectively.
+As of March 31, 2024, we had a 32/68% split between liquid assets and digital asset holdings, respectively.
+As of each of June 30, 2024 and September 30, 2024, we had a 36/64% split between liquid assets and digital asset holdings, respectively.
+We assess our holdings, including our splits between liquid assets and digital assets, on at least a quarterly basis and from time to time rebalance based on market conditions and our business, financial condition, results of operations and cash flows.

-The table below shows the fair value of our holdings as of March 31, 2024 and December 31, 2023 (in thousands):
+The table below shows the fair value of our holdings as of September 30, 2024, June 30, 2024, March 31, 2024 and December 31, 2023 (in thousands):